-A data problem which is of salience in an assessment of the evolution of consumption expenditure inequality is the quality of the the NSSO's 55th Round (1999-2000) consumption expenditure survey.
-It has been widely held-for a particularly comprehensive and persuasive critique, see Sen (2001)-that the 55th Round's experiment of changing the 'recall period' in the schedule it canvassed has been instrumental in grossly underestimating inequality in that Round.
+A data problem which is of salience in an assessment of the evolution of consumption expenditure inequality is the quality of the NSSO's 55th Round (1999-2000) consumption expenditure survey.
+It has been widely held - for a particularly comprehensive and persuasive critique, see Sen (2001) - that the 55th Round's experiment of changing the 'recall period' in the schedule it canvassed has been instrumental in grossly underestimating inequality in that round.
 This has essentially rendered the 55th Round estimates unusable, and in our empirical exercise we accordingly drop 1999-2000 from our set of data points.

-Apart from the problem of data is a problem of conceptual adequacy in addressing the issue of inequality.
-It is pertinent to note that the Ahluwalia-Bhalla diagnosis of roughly unchanging over-time inequality is largely a function of the sort of inequality measure employed: the standard Gini coefficient is a wholly relative measure of inequality, and we advocate a more plural approach to inequality assessment, one which finds space for both absolute and intermediate measures of inequality (see also, in this connection, Jayaraj and Subramanian 2012, and Subramanian and Jayaraj 2013).
+Apart from the problem of data, there is a problem of conceptual adequacy in addressing the issue of inequality.
+It is pertinent to note that the Ahluwalia-Bhalla diagnosis of roughly unchangingover-time inequality is largely a function of the sort of inequality measure employed: the standard Gini coefficient is a wholly relative measure of inequality, and we advocate a more plural approach to inequality assessment, one which finds space for both absolute and intermediate measures of inequality (see also Jayaraj and Subramanian 2012; Subramanian and Jayaraj 2013).
 A particularly useful intermediate measure of inequality is the Krtscha (1994) measure.
-It is our belief that the literature on alternative conceptualizations of inequality has tended to be largely confined to a somewhat rarefied theoretical plane, when it ought to be incorporated more routinely into mainstream applied work.
-Subramanian (2014) provides a reasonably accessible exposition of some salient features of that literature: we draw briefly on that work to present some background material on measurement, with a particular emphasis on the Kritscha index of inequality (Krtscha 1994).
+It is our belief that the literature on alternative conceptualizations of inequality has tended to be largely confined to a somewhat rarefied theoretical plane, when it ought to be incorporated more routinely into mainstream applied work.1 Subramanian (2014) provides a reasonably accessible exposition of some salient features of that literature: we draw briefly on that work to present some background material on measurement, with a particular emphasis on the Krtscha index of inequality (Krtscha 1994).
 We then undertake some empirical exercises aimed at incorporating modifications to both data and measurement in tracking changes in inequality over time.
 These issues are elaborated on in the rest of the paper.

-2. Consumption Expenditure: Preliminary Impressions on Growth and Inequality 1983 - 2009-10
+2 Consumption expenditure: Preliminary impressions of growth and inequality 1983 to 2009-10